-TMD has activated up to 119 personnel in support of 24-0016 06JUL Tropical Weather.
+Texas Military Department (TMD): TMD is supporting state agency partners.
+TMD has activated up to 180 personnel in support of 24-0016 06JUL Tropical Weather.

 Texas Parks and Wildlife Department (TPWD): TPWD prepared a strike team consisting of 14 Game Wardens, 14 4x4 vehicles, one airboat, and five shallow running boats.
 An additional Incident Command Unit (ICU), one bulk fuel trailer, one cargo trailer, and one radio trailer were made available in Houston.
 TPWD continues to work closely with TDEM to ensure SAR resources and first responders are available.
 All TPWD resources returned to normal operations on July 9.